MylesLandais/obsidian-sync/AWS/Ultimate AWS Certified Solutions Architect Associate 2021.md

 [[Fargate]]
 Launch without provisioning EC2 instances.
 AWS runs the container for us, hiding the EC2/infrastucture.
-Binds a task to an ENI
+Binds a task to an ENI, Must allow the task port in ALB security policy

 IAM Roles for ECS Tasks
 EC2 instance profile Used by ECS agent, sends logs to cloud watch, and retrieve secrets from Secrets Managers